Zip Industries

-Headquartered in Sydney, Zip has several Australian customer service offices around Australia, with a network of more than 300 trained service technicians.

-In the United Kingdom, Zip has customer service offices in London, Birmingham, Manchester and Dereham, warehousing in Dereham and a manufacturing facility at Southport, Merseyside.
-In New Zealand, Zip trades as Zenith Heaters, with a customer service office in Auckland.
-Zip distributors are located in Europe (Germany), South Africa, mainland China, Hong Kong, Singapore, Philippines, Cyprus, PNG, Taiwan and Thailand.
+In the United Kingdom, Zip has customer service offices in London, Birmingham, Manchester and Dereham, warehousing in Dereham and a manufacturing facility in Southport, Merseyside.
+In New Zealand, Zip trades under the brand name of Zenith Heaters, with a customer service office in Auckland.
+Zip distributors are located in Europe (Germany), South Africa, mainland China, Hong Kong, Singapore, Philippines, Cyprus, Taiwan and Thailand.

 Early history

-Prior to 1962, Zip focused mainly on boiling water heaters for kitchens and then hot water heaters for bathrooms, which it manufactured and marketed in Australia from about 1947.
+Zip began manufacturing and marketing water design systems in Australia from about 1947.
+Prior to 1962, the company focused primarily on water heaters for kitchens and hot water heaters for bathrooms.

 An early Zip innovation was a manually operated over-sink boiling water heater with a "ready whistle" and automatic cut-off, which became a popular fixture in Australian restaurants and community kitchens during the 1950s and 1960s.
 The company was acquired by Crouch in 1962.